RobotLocomotion/drake/drake/doc/reviewable.rst

 the left of the line of code.

 Reviewers should click the eye-shaped buttons to indicate that they have reviewed a file.
-Reviewable will then remember the revision at which it was reviewed.
+Reviewable will remember the revisions at which the file was reviewed, and mark them with an eye icon in the file history.